 Refreshing, citrus-scented lemongrass imparts unique flavor to the recipes.
-Its coarse, tufted stems and leaf buds are among the most sought-after herbal parts employed in an array of cuisines all over South and East Asian regions.
+Its coarse, tufted stems and leaf buds are among the most sought-after herbal parts employed in an array of cuisine all over South and East Asian regions.

 Botanically, this herb belongs to the grass family of Poaceae.
 Scientific name: Cymbopogon citratus.
 It is native to Southern part of India and Sri Lanka.
 The herb is one of the popular ingredients used in Thailand, Vietnam, Malaysia, Cambodia, and Indonesia and as far as African and American continents for its culinary and medicinal uses.

 |Lemongrass herb (Cymbopogon citratus).